AyushJam/Floating-Point-Adder/README.md

 ### Software emulation

 <p align="justify"> In the first part of the assignment, we try to “emulate” the working of a floating point adder hardware unit using C code.
 As you could guess, this would be sequential in nature, and would go through multiple stages described previously.
 This in some sense might represent how a processor would try to perform a floating point add operation in the absence of a dedicated floating point unit.
-In the next part of the assignment, we would try to build a hardware unit that functions as a floating point adder using Verilog HDL. </p>

-<p align="justify"> Further, the scientific notation - like representation makes floating point arithmetic non-trivial.
-Addition of two numbers involves multiple steps, if done on a regular ALU, would require multiple clock cycles before a single floating point result can be finally represented.
-As a result, designing efficient floating point hardware units that can achieve better throughput and/ or lower latency has been an area with active interest, with several possible design choices. </p>
+On an integer ALU, this corresponds to multiple clock cycles before a single floating point result can be finally represented.
+As a result, designing efficient floating point hardware units that can achieve better throughput and/ or lower latency has been an area with active interest, with several possible design choices.
+In the next part of the assignment, we would try to build a hardware unit that functions as a floating point adder using Verilog HDL.</p>

 ### Reading 'floats' without 'floats' in C?